rwblokzijl/i3/README.md

 This repo is just an occational release when i feel like it.
 The original is managed in a private repo.

+This repo consists of a number of scripts that eventually generate configs for the following programs:
+ - i3 (example in config_generated_example)
+ - rofi
+ - i3blocks

 # Dependencies

 I dont really keep track of these, but the following ones at least are pretty